1. Get started

 move,change,move card

-• Select card by clicking it with the left mouse button
+1. Select a card by clicking it with the left mouse button

-• While keeping the left mouse button pressed, drag card to a new position
+2. While keeping the left mouse button pressed, drag the card to a new position

-• Drop card by releasing the left mouse button
+3. Drop the card by releasing the left mouse button

 Cards can only be dragged horizontally across the class, teacher and subject master views to prevent changing the resource by mistake.
-Room master view allows dragging cards vertically to change scheduled, desired or alternative room.
-In individual views cards can also be dragged both ways because that affects only day/period.
+The room master view allows dragging cards vertically to change the scheduled, desired or alternative room.
+In individual views, cards can also be dragged both ways because it only affects the day/period.

-Note that card can be dragged to a non desired/alternative room.
-However, this will change the desired/alternative room for that activity and potentially scheduled room for other related cards.
-Similarly, if you change desired/alternative rooms while editing an activity, all related cards will be updated, too.
+Note that dragging a card to a non desired/alternative room will change the desired/alternative room for that activity and potentially the scheduled room for other related cards.
+Similarly, if you change desired/alternative rooms while editing an activity, all related cards will be updated as well.
 If this behavior is not desired and you want to freely drag cards in the room master view without affecting related cards, add all rooms as alternative rooms for that activity.

 status, status bar, card info

-The details of the last selected card (or the currently mouse overed card if there is no selection) are displayed in the bottom left corner.
-Icons show/hide related extra views.
-The text selects a resource in the related grid.
-Click to edit activity represented by the selected card.
+The details of the last selected card (or the mouse-overed card if there is no selection) are displayed in the bottom left corner:

 Card details